HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Background and Motivation

 \section{Background and Motivation}

-This section introduces the background for serverless computing and the issue of cold starts in Section~\ref{sec:serverless_background}.
-Section~\ref{sec:invocation_pattern_vs_cold_start} motivates the need for WarmSwap by analyzing the relationship between cold starts and function invocation patterns in Azure.
-Section~\ref{sec:AWS_performance_analysis} then discusses an existing performance bottleneck in a commercial cloud platform such as AWS Lambda.
+This section introduces: the background for serverless computing and cold starts (Section~\ref{sec:serverless_background}); the need for HotSwap (Section~\ref{sec:invocation_pattern_vs_cold_start}); and a performance bottleneck in a commercial cloud platform such as AWS Lambda (Section~\ref{sec:AWS_performance_analysis}).